wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The logic of `handleGetX()` is almost identical to those of `handleGetS()`, with a few exceptions:

 1. `handleGetX()` will not forward the request to the lower level, if the current level is known to be the last level cache, as the last level cache is assumed to be shared by all caches, and hence exclusive permission can be granted locally.
 The last level cache is tracked by the flag `lastLevel_`, which is set during `init()`, if the down link connects to a memory end point.

-2. The access will incur cache misses on both `I` and `S` state blocks, causing the block to transit to transit state, `IM` and `SM`, respectively.
+2. The access will incur cache misses on both `I` and `S` state blocks, causing the block to transit to transient state, `IM` and `SM`, respectively.
 `E` and `M` states will be cache hits, and in the case of `E` state blocks, it will transit to `M` state.

+3. In the case of cache misses, the request sent down the hierarchy is of type `GETX`.
+Correspondingly, the response message received is `GetXResp`, which is handled by method `handleGetXResp()`.
+On receiving the response message, `IM` and `SM` state blocks will transit back to the stable state, `M`.
+In addition, if the `GETX` request is the second half of an atomic read-modify-write instruction, receiving the response will cause the lock counter to be decremented (by calling `decLock()`), indicating the completion of the locked instruction.